reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ![Picture 1](./media/lab2-task1-s2vm.png)

-11. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**.
+11. Then, come back to the Configuration and scroll down a bit.
+You can find **Select which events to stream**.
+Click on **All Events**.

     ![Picture 1](./media/lab2-task1-streamevents.png)

-12. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**.
+12. Click on "Apply Changes" now.
+If you refresh the data connector page, you can see the status "Connected" for **Security Events Via Legacy Agent**.

 ### Task 2: Enable Microsoft Defender for Cloud

 In this task, you will enable and configure Microsoft Defender for Cloud.

-1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.
+1. In the search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

     ![Picture 1](./media/Lab-02-task2-search.png)

-2. click the left menu and click on **Getting started**.
+1. Click the left menu, and then click on **Getting Started**.

-1. On the **Getting Started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
-Wait for 2-5 minutes to complete it, as it takes time.
+1. On the **Getting Started** page, under the **Upgrade** tab, ensure your subscription is selected, and then click the **Upgrade** button at the bottom of the page.
+Please wait for 2-5 minutes for the process to complete, as it may take some time.

     ![Picture 1](./media/Lab-02-task2-upgrade.png)

 4. In the left menu for Microsoft Defender for Cloud, under Management, select **Environment settings**.

-1. Click on the subscription (or equivalent name in your Language).
+1. Click on the subscription (or its equivalent name in your language).

 1. Review the Azure resources that are now protected with the Defender for Cloud plans.

-1. Select the **Settings & monitoring** tab from the Settings area (next to Save).
+1. Select the **Settings & Monitoring** tab from the Settings area (next to Save).

     ![Picture 1](./media/Lab-02-task2-reviewplans.png)

-8. Review the monitoring extensions.
-Confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.
-Click Continue or Close the Settings & monitoring page by selecting the 'X' on the upper right of the page.
+1. Review the monitoring extensions and confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.
+Click Continue or close the Settings & Monitoring page by selecting the 'X' on the upper right of the page.

     ![Picture 1](./media/Lab-02-task2-agentoff.png)

-9. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.
+1. Close the settings page by selecting the 'X' on the upper right of the page to return to the **Environment settings**.
+Then, click on the '>' to the left of your subscription.

-1. Select the Log Analytics workspace *loganalyticworkspace* to review the available options and pricing.
+1. Select the Log Analytics workspace named **loganalyticworkspace** to review the available options and pricing.

     ![Picture 1](./media/Lab-02-task2-subscription.png)

-11. Select **Enable all** (to the right of Select Defender plan) and then select **Save**.
+1. Select **Enable all** (to the right of Select Defender plan), and then choose **Save**.
 Wait for the *"Microsoft Defender plan for workspace loganalyticworkspace was saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.

-12. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**.
+1. Close the Defender plans page by selecting the 'X' in the upper right corner of the page to return to the **Environment settings**.

     ![Picture 1](./media/Lab-02-task2-save.png)